 How to Talk to a Real Person at Experian

-Experian makes it relatively hard to talk to a real person on the phone.
-The company encourages people to use its website for most things.
+Your credit card debt and other financial details are also tracked by Experian, which encourages customers to use its website for most things.
 However, there are three main phone numbers that you should know if you want to talk to someone at Experian.

-If you have a question about something on a recent credit report (such as incorrect information), you will need to have a copy of the credit report.
-On the report you will find a 10-digit number.
+If you have a question about something after you read your credit report (such as incorrect information), you will need to have a copy of the credit report.
+On the report, you will find a 10-digit number.
 This number is different for each credit report and you will need it for the representative to help with any issues related to your specific report.

-If you need help with anything related to your membership account, you should call the Experian’s customer service at (866) 617-1894.
-You will need to call while the Experian office is open in order to speak with someone.
-The hours are 9 a.m. to 11 p.m.
-ET, Monday to Friday, and 11 a.m. to 8 p.m.
-ET, on the weekends.
+If you need help with anything related to your membership account, you should call Experian’s customer service at (866) 617-1894.
+You will need to call while the Experian office is open to speak with someone.
+The hours are 8 a.m. to 8 p.m.
+CT, Monday to Friday, and 8 a.m. to 6 p.m.
+CT, on the weekends.

 How to Speak With a Real Person at Experian